mati3230/3DPartitionAlgorithms/README.md

 * [Supervoxel and Graph-based Segmentation (SVGS)](https://github.com/Yusheng-Xu/VGS-SVGS-Segmentation)
 * [Random Sample Consensus (RANSAC) Segmentation](https://pcl.readthedocs.io/projects/tutorials/en/latest/planar_segmentation.html)
 * [Region Growing Algorithm](https://pcl-docs.readthedocs.io/en/latest/pcl/doc/tutorials/content/region_growing_segmentation.html)

 Some of these algorithms are only available in C++.
 Therefore, we developed a [Boost.Python](https://www.boost.org/doc/libs/1_72_0/libs/python/doc/html/index.html) interface so that they all can be called from Python.
 Moreover, we extended the VCCS, P-Linkage, Cut-Pursuit, VGS/SVGS so that the edges of a mesh are used.
 The extensions produce more accurate eigenfeatures and, thus, sharper edges.
 All algorithms can be executed on Windows, Linux and MacOS.
+The algorithms can be seen in action on [YouTube](https://youtu.be/vklkLWeQSwg) where they are integrated in [OpenXtract](https://github.com/mati3230/openxtract).

 ## Compilation